orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Explanation

 The ntfy API has a "headers" version (i.e. fields are set in custom headers) and a JSON version.
 Sandstorm is very selective about the headers it accepts.
 Until and unless we update the Sandstorm platform, the headers version of the API is expected not to work.
 This will break any components (apps or services or some features) that rely on them.
+It seems like mostly this just leads to degraded service (missing do-not-cache, titles, tags, etc if those are sent as headers) since the message seems to be sent in the body, but looking at the code, the (optional?) x-unifiedpush header seems to affect how the messages would be parsed, which I'm guessing could break things.

 But, as of now the system seems to work: